 For leisure trips, there are family-friendly places, museums, historical and cultural sites, shopping centers, entertainment places, and street food tasting venues.

 There are many recommended family-friendly attractions suiting any genders of all ages, especially kids.
 Dream World and Siam Amazing Park are famous amusement parks in Bangkok.
-For those who love animals and amazing shows, come visit to Sampran Crocodile Farm and Zoo, Safari World, Sea Life Ocean World, and tiger zoo at Sriracha.
-Now there are 2 tiger parks located nearby Bangkok, one is in Pattaya, called Tiger park and another is near Damneon Saduak Floating market.
-You can enjoy taking selfie with tigers at both places.
-Other family-friendly and kids destinations in Bangkok are Kidzania where kids between 1 - 14 year-old could enjoy the interactive city combines fun, learning through realistic role play.
+For those who love animals and amazing shows, come visit to Safari World and Sea Life Ocean World.
+Other family-friendly and kids destinations in Bangkok are KidZania where kids between 1-14 year-old could enjoy the interactive city combines fun, learning through realistic role play.

 Bangkok’s museums consist of Art in Paradise – three-dimensional art museum, Madame Tussauds – wax museum, and The Erawan Museum – colossal three-headed elephant art display.
 Near Bangkok city is Muangboran (the Ancient City), the largest outdoor museum in Thailand.
 It encompasses Thailand's significant historical sites, such as the replicas of temples, palaces and monuments that will take you back to the dawn of Siamese.
 Other interesting museums in Bangkok are Museum of Siam, Bangkok National Museum, and Vimanmek Mansion Museum.